cburgmer/json-path-comparison/FAQ.md

 towards the better solution.

+## How do you handle differences in implementations when calculating the consensus?

+As it turns out quite a few structural differences have come up across
+implementations:

+- Quite some implementations return a single element instead of an array with a single element, contrary to Goessner's examples.
+- Many implementations have deviated from Goessner to return an empty array if no match is returned.
+Goessner returns `false` in such cases.
+- A small number of implementations return an error if no match is found where otherwise a single element would be returned.

+We still believe that we can derive a consensus in those cases.
+The intention of the responses are the same, only the representation changes.
+To compare those slightly different responses, we have implemented different rules to match
+results:

+1. "Multiple matches": this is the most basic rule which will compare all results without further pre-processing.
+This will match queries which return multiple results across all implementations, hence the name.
+2. "Single match": the rule to capture different response patterns for a single match, e.g. `[42]` and `42`.
+3. "No match": this rule captures responses where no match was found, e.g.
+   `[]` and *not found* error.
+4. "No scalar match": this rule is similar to the previous "no match" rule, but specifically handles responses where only one match is possible.
+This helps capture the special `null` response, e.g. `[]`, `null` and *not found* error.

 ## Aren't some of the queries somewhat contrived?

 The queries in the table are meant to capture the different interpretations